Anthotype: Other flower suggestions

 Henry H. Snelling writes based on his research: "Viola odorata--or sweet scented violet, yields to alcohol a rich blue color, which it imparts in high perfection to paper.
 Senecio Splendens -- or double purple groundsel, yields a beautiful color to paper."

 Bingham, quoting by Sir John Herschel, recommends Corchorus japonicus flower (japanese Jute) for a "fine yellow colour" that "upon exposure to sunlight, it is in about half an hour rendered quite white".

 World Anthotype Day

-World Antotype Day is celebrated on the last Saturday of October.
+World Anthotype Day is celebrated on the last Saturday of October.
 Since 2022, it has brought together global community of artists to share prints and celebrate the anthotype process.